The-Welllington-Club/The-Wellington-Club.github.io/index.md

 excerpt: ""
 ---

 Welcome to the public website of The Wellington Club (TWC).
 TWC is a here to create an environment for Junior Officers to network and collaborate with further intentions of nurturing potential Officers into their roles.
-Our inention is to positively influence policy through engagement with Senior Officers within the British Army.
+Also, our intention is to positively influence policy through engagement with Senior Officers within the British Army.

 {% include button.html text="twitter" icon="twitter" link="https://twitter.com/WellingtonClub" color="#0d94e7" %} {% include button.html text="Instagram" icon="instagram" link="https://www.instagram.com/twclublondon" color="#C13584" %}